UNDERWATER SOUND PROPAGATION

 Fig9

-The effect of this absorption of sound energy is that the fall in sound pressure level due to spherical spreading is increased by an additional loss for every kilometre the sound travels.
+The absorption of sound energy causes a fall in sound pressure level for every kilometre the sound travels in addition to the fall due to spherical spreading.
 This additional absorption loss is small to negligible for frequencies less than 1kHz.
 But for higher frequency sonars the loss is very significant.
-For a sonar operating at 15kHz the loss is 2dB per km.
+For a sonar operating at 15 kHz the loss is 2dB per km.
 So at 16km there will be a 32dB loss in addition to the 84dB spreading loss.